iamnoah/writeCapture/README.md

 ## XDomain scripts (or asyncAll: true) ##

-If any of the scripts being loaded is on another domain (or asyncAll: ), they will be downloaded and run asynchronously, so any actions that script takes, including document.write calls, will happen later.
+If any of the scripts being loaded is on another domain (or you pass asyncAll: true), they will be downloaded and run asynchronously, so any actions that script takes, including document.write calls, will happen later.
 If you need to take some action after the scripts run, use the done callback: